c3t2n95y5k/FHE-Identity-Vault/README.md

 sequenceDiagram
     participant U as 👤 用户
     participant F as ⚛️ 前端 DApp
-    participant SDK as 🔐 fhevmjs SDK
+    participant SDK as 🔐 Relayer SDK
     participant BC as 📦 FHEBallot 合约
     participant GW as 🚪 Zama Gateway